 Having a low weight during birth also adds up to the risk factors of chronic kidney disease as it can be a hurdle in the growth of nephrons in number.

 Ethnicity matters when it comes to being at the risk of developing chronic kidney disease.
-It can be seen high in the African Americans in comparison to any Caucasian.
+It can be seen high in African Americans in comparison to any Caucasian.

 In addition, acute kidney injury, diabetes, and hypertension are also involved in elevating the risk of CKD to which the best solution is always chronic kidney disease treatment in Ayurveda as it does cellular treatment without any major contradictions.